nhier17/delicious-delicacies/README.md

     npm install react icons

 ## Input
-The user can search any recipe of choice
+The user can search any recipe of choice from a variety provided by the API

+## OutPut
+Fetched recipes are displayed in different categories; from popular, veggies and various cuisines.
+Onclick the user has access to instructions and ingredients of the recipes.

+# NAME: Abraham Nhier
+## Contact Info
+        Email: abrahamnhier97@gmail.com
+        Phone: 0716903151

+## Technology Used
+    1.ReactJs
+    2.JavaScript
+    3.HTML
+    4.CSS
+## FrameWork Used
+    Git